Wal8800/wal8800.github.io/docs/_posts/2022-10-08-ray-rllib-opentelemetry.markdown

 </div>

-- Previous sampling spans are now grouped together under `synchronous_paralle_sample` and we can see the total time spent in sampling.
+- Previous sampling spans are now grouped together under `synchronous_parallel_sample` and we can see the total time spent in sampling.
 - The bottleneck is at the `train_one_step`  step like `learn_time_ms` indicated.
 Looking at the code, the `learn_time_ms` metric is actually measured within the train one step functions.
-- Other steps such as `standardize_fields` and `sync_weights` are negilible in terms of time taken.
+- Other steps such as `standardize_fields` and `sync_weights` are negligible in terms of time taken.

 We can add more instrumentations in the training step by creating a custom `train_one_step` and `do_minibatch_sgd` function.
 Then we can see what it is doing.